zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 }
 ```

+3. Finally add the `_authenticate` method.
-And finally the `_authenticate` method which calls the authorization endpoint,
+This calls the authorization endpoint,
 then fetches the user info and stores the tokens into the secure storage.

 ```dart